christiannaths/redacted-font/README.md

 </a>

 ### Find the files you need!
+Look in the `fonts/` directory for the desktop fonts, and the `fonts/web/` directory for the web fonts.

 ### Use!
 Either install the ttf desktop fonts on your machine, or use the fontface kit in the `web/` directory.
 Assuming the font assets reside in a "redacted-font" directory: